SwagLyrics/SwagLyrics-For-Spotify/README.md

 # SwagLyrics-For-Spotify
 ![PyPI](https://img.shields.io/pypi/v/swaglyrics.svg)

-Fetches the currently playing song from Spotify on Windows and displays the lyrics on cmd or in a browser tab.
+Fetches the currently playing song from Spotify on Windows and displays the lyrics in the command-line or in a browser tab.
 Refreshes automatically when song changes.
 The lyrics are fetched from Genius.
 Turns out Deezer already has this feature in-built but with `swaglyrics`, you can have it in Spotify as well.

-Probably wasn't thinking when I put _Swag_ in the name (Imagine if this project ends on my CV and will probably be seen by admission officers and the likes) but I'm mainly trying to build this project as far as I can, for practice and to learn more and more stuff.
+Probably wasn't thinking when I put _Swag_ in the name (will probably be seen by admission officers sigh) but I'm mainly trying to build this project as far as I can, for practice and to learn and work with more technologies (learnt AJAX).

 Initially developed this for personal use.
 Pretty much functionality oriented -- I usually develop something that I can see helping me and other users in the same situation.
-Made it into a package so I can first hand see how production-ready code looks like to an extent and to make distribution and usage easier.
+Packaged so I can first hand handle production-ready code to an extent and to make distribution and usage easier.

+## Changelog
+- #### v0.1.9
+A GitHub issue is created automatically on the repo when an unsupported song is encountered (implemented server-side using pythonanywhere).

 ## Installation
 ```